crimx/saladict.crimx.com/source/en/index.md

   - Other languages are supported with several machine translation services.
   - Each dictionary is well polished to a unify style for comfortable reading experience.
   - Built-in Google, Lingocloud and Youdao Page Translation.

-- title: Highly Flexible and Configurable
-  content:
-  - Saladict supports mixed use of multiple search modes.
-  - Whether it be single-click, double-click, pop-up icon, hovering or keyboard shortcuts, you name it.
-  - The combination of dictionaries is dynamically adjusted according to search text and Saladict profile.

 - title: Good Words Are Kept, Safe and Sound
   content: